KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 ```
 <hr>

+### 45) Get a structured, machine readable overview of persons and institutions related to KB highlights
-45) Talking about creators, let's see how we can request a **structured overview of persons and institutions related to a set of highlights**, such as authors, makers, contributors, publishers, printers, illustrators, translators, owners, collectors etc. This is actually the machine readable equivalent of points 9 and 10 from [Part 2](Part%202%2C%20Overviews%20of%20all%20highlights.html).
+Talking about creators, let's see how we can request a **structured overview of persons and institutions related to a set of highlights**, such as authors, makers, contributors, publishers, printers, illustrators, translators, owners, collectors etc. This is actually the machine readable equivalent of points 9 and 10 from [Part 2](Part%202%2C%20Overviews%20of%20all%20highlights.html).

 Let's do this for three KB highlights at the same time:
   1) [Admirandorum quadruplex spectaculum](https://www.wikidata.org/wiki/Q42302438) (Q42302438),